udontur/turix/README.md

 ## ✅ To Do List
 ### 🚧 Fixes
 - [ ] btop: GPU does not work
-- [ ] easyeffects: presets does not load declaratively
-- [ ] gtk: ultra large cursor due to fractional scaling

 ### ✨ Features
 - [ ] laptop: Battery indicator script (libnotify)

-### 🎇 Features that I have no idea how to add
-- [ ] Make zen configuration declarative (idea: make the zen profile partially declarative)

 ## 📑 Documentation
 See the [docs directory](docs).